Curriculum

 The GDA is delivered through a blend of active seminars, self-directed research, case projects based on the CFE format, and lectures.

-The program curriculum consists of five mandatory courses.
-The five courses represent the post-undergraduate course requirements for entry into the CPA Capstone Modules 1 and 2, preparing you for writing the Common Final Examination (CFE).
+The program curriculum consists of four mandatory courses.
+The four courses represent the post-undergraduate course requirements for entry into the CPA Capstone Modules 1 and 2, preparing you for writing the Common Final Examination (CFE).
 You must successfully complete these courses to receive the Graduate Diploma in Accounting from Smith School of Business.
-Both the Audit & Assurance stream and the Performance Management stream can be completed through this program.

 This course is designed as a second course in taxation of income in Canada.
 The primary focus is on Federal taxation as provided in the Canadian Income Tax Act.
 Occasional reference will be made to provincial taxation and the HST.
 The emphasis within Federal Taxation is on the calculation of corporate taxes, as determined by the calculation of business income for tax purposes.
 This includes the understanding and determination of capital gains and losses, capital cost allowance, capital cost recapture and terminal losses.
 The tax consequences of rollovers, corporate reorganizations, partnerships, and trusts will also be covered.
 This material will be taught using comprehensive case analysis, group discussions and court cases.